goerz/git-repos/README.markdown

 ## Install ##

-Store the script anywhere in your `$PATH`
+Store the script anywhere in your `$PATH`.

 ## Dependencies ##

-* The script depends only on the [git][1] executable, which must be in your PATH.
+* The script depends only on the [git][1] executable, which must be in your `$PATH`.
 It has been tested against git version 1.8.3.4, but it should also work with moderately older and all newer versions.
 If it doesn't, let me know.

 [1]: http://git-scm.com/